UBC-MDS/suicide_indicator_r/README.md

 # suicide_indicator_r

+## Overview

+The Shiny app is a tool based on the World Health Organization's suicide data that allows mental health researchers and service providers to analyze the suicide rates and related socio-economic factors in different regions of the world.
+The app features three main tabs, including animated maps showing the evolution of suicide numbers and GDP in the world, as well as visual representations for country-wise comparisons of data.
+The app aims to identify any trends and correlations between these factors to provide insights into suicide prevention and mental health care.

+## Description of the Dashboard

 This Shiny app is based on World Health Organizaton's suicide data, and can help a user analyse suicides around the world based on various socio-economic factors related to the geographic location of the events.
 Mental health researchers and service providers are the most important class of target audience for this app.
 A user would be able to see how suicide rates, along with the socio-economic factors, evolve over time in different regions of the world.
 The app also offers country wise comparisons of the factors that revolve around deaths classified as suicides.

 The design of the dashboard is set up with three main options or tabs.
 The first two present animated (over time) maps showing evolution of suicide numbers (tab 1) and country wise GDP (tab 2) in the world.
 This would hopefully enable the user to see any trends and correlations (if any) between the two factors.
 On both these tabs, a slider bar will be given to the user for customized selection of the timeline for animation.
 The third tab is aimed at presenting three more visual representations for country wise comparison of data.
 Two dropdown menus will be provided on the left panel to select the two countries to compare, and a slider bar to select timeline.
 On the right, we will present a stacked bar chart comparing suicide numbers segregated gender wise for both countries and an overall world average.
 The second visual will be a grouped bar chart comparing suicides among various age groups for the two countries, along with a world average for comparison.
 The third and final visual for this tab will be a line chart for the GDP as well as suicide rate per capita for the two countries.